rwdavies/QUILT/README_QUILT-HLA.md

 First, download some prepared reference panel data.
 This reference panel package was prepared as described in [Preparing a reference package](#paragraph-preparing), and uses data from IPD-IGMT version 3.39, 1000 Genomes Project haplotypes (20201028), and 1000 Genomes Project HLA types (20181129).

 <a><img src="important.png"/></a>
-This example uses a reference panel data package with a few example samples removed (e.g. NA12878).
+This example uses a reference panel data package with some of the reference samples excluded(e.g. NA12878).
 For normal use, use a panel without samples removed.
 See [Reference packages](#reference-packages) for more details.

 ```
 wget something